varunteja-18/e-commerce-website/README.md

 img: A vital tag that enhances user experience with visual representations, be it the brand's identity via the logo or the tantalizing allure of the ice cream products.

 a: These are clickable elements, directing users either within the site or externally.
 The project heavily relies on these for navigation and social media engagement.

+CSS Overview:
+General Styling: By using the universal (*) selector, the website begins with a clean slate, eliminating browser-specific default styles.
+The ':root' pseudo-class defines color schemes, creating a consistent visual theme.

+Flexbox: This modern layout model ensures content scales gracefully.
+Whether it's aligning products in a grid or centering text, Flexbox is pivotal in the site's adaptability.

+Media Queries: A responsive design cornerstone.
+Depending on device dimensions, these queries adjust elements for optimal viewing, from desktops to smartphones.

+Pseudo-elements and classes: These extend design capabilities, adding nuanced touches like hover effects or active states for clickable elements.

+Animation: Visual feedback, like the subtle movement of the ice cream image on the homepage, is achieved through CSS animations.
+This not only grabs attention but enhances user interaction.

 # Output